palewire/first-pull-request/docs/forks.md

 A fork is a copy of a repository that belongs to someone else.
 When you fork a repository, you create a personal copy of the original.

-You can then make changes to your fork without affecting the original repository.
-This is useful if you want to make changes to a project when you don't have permission to edit the original.
+You can change your fork without affecting the original repository.
+This is useful if you want to suggest changes to a project when you don't have permission to edit the original.

 ![Fork](_static/img/fork.png)